machinoAI/ANTHROPIC/README.md

-# 📄 Claude Opus 4.7 System Prompt (Leaked / Observed)
+# 📄 Claude Opus 4.7 Prompt + Agentic System (Observed / Circulating)

-This repository contains a **publicly circulating system prompt** attributed to Anthropic’s Claude Opus 4.7 model.
+This repository contains **publicly circulating artifacts** attributed to Anthropic’s Claude ecosystem, including:

+- Claude Opus 4.7 system prompt
+- Code snippets / structure related to Claude’s agentic system

 > ⚠️ **Disclaimer**
-> This prompt is **not officially released** by Anthropic.
-It is shared here for **research, educational, and analysis purposes only**.
+> These materials are **not officially released** by :contentReference[oaicite:0]{index=0}.
+> They are shared strictly for **research, educational, and analysis purposes only**.

 ---

 ## 📌 About Claude Opus 4.7

-Claude Opus 4.7 is part of Anthropic’s Claude family of models, designed for:
+Claude Opus 4.7 is part of the Claude family of models, designed for:

 - Advanced reasoning and multi-step problem solving
 - Software engineering and coding tasks
-- Document understanding and synthesis
+- Long-context understanding
-- Agentic workflows and long-horizon tasks
+- Agentic workflows (multi-step autonomous execution)

 ---

-## 📂 Contents

-- `claude-opus-4-7.txt` → Contains the extracted / leaked system prompt
+## 🤖 About the Claude Agentic System

+Recent discussions in the AI community highlight Claude’s **agentic capabilities**, where the model can:

+- Plan and execute multi-step tasks
+- Use tools and external systems
+- Maintain context across long workflows
+- Act as a semi-autonomous coding / research agent

+This repository includes **observed or leaked structural elements** of such a system.

 ---

+## 📂 Repository Contents

+- `claude-opus-4-7.txt` → System prompt (observed / leaked)
+- `agent_code/` → Code or structure attributed to Claude’s agentic system

+---

 ## 🎯 Purpose of This Repository

-This repository is intended to help:
+This repository is intended to support:

-- Researchers studying **LLM system prompts**
+- Researchers studying **LLM system prompts & alignment**
-- Developers exploring **prompt engineering patterns**
+- Developers exploring **agentic AI architectures**
-- AI enthusiasts understanding **model behavior shaping**
+- Engineers building **tool-using AI systems**
-- Security researchers analyzing **prompt leakage & risks**
+- Security researchers analyzing **prompt leakage & system exposure**

 ---

 ## 🔍 Why This Matters

+### 1. System Prompts
-System prompts (also called **hidden instructions**) define:
+System prompts define:

 - Model behavior and tone
-- Safety boundaries and refusal patterns
+- Safety and refusal patterns
+- Reasoning structure

+### 2. Agentic Code
+Agentic frameworks reveal:

+- Planning + execution loops
+- Tool invocation strategies
-- Tool usage and reasoning style
+- Memory and context handling

-Studying them can reveal:

-- How alignment is implemented
-- Design patterns for controllable AI systems
+- Orchestration patterns for AI agents

-- Potential vulnerabilities (prompt injection, leakage)
+Together, they provide insight into **how modern frontier AI systems are actually built**.

 ---

 ## ⚖️ Ethical Considerations

-- Do **not** use this content to exploit or bypass safeguards
+- Do **not** use this repository to bypass safeguards or exploit systems
-- Respect **Anthropic’s policies and intellectual property**
+- Respect intellectual property and platform policies
-- Use responsibly for **learning and research only**
+- Use responsibly for **research, learning, and experimentation**

 ---

 ## 🚀 Usage

-You can use this prompt to:
+You can use this repository to:

-- Simulate Claude-like behavior in local LLMs
+- Recreate Claude-like behavior in local LLMs
+- Study **agentic loop design (plan → act → observe → iterate)**
-- Compare system prompts across models (GPT, Claude, etc.)
+- Compare system prompts across models (GPT vs Claude)
+- Experiment with **AI agents and tool usage**
-- Analyze differences in alignment strategies
+- Analyze potential vulnerabilities (prompt injection, leakage)
-- Build experiments around **prompt injection attacks**

 ---